MOEAFramework/RealWorldBenchmarks/native/HBV/README.md

 In this example, we are calibrating the HBV model for the Williams River, West Virginia, United States (USGS Gage 03186500).
-Calibration was performed using precipitation and streamflow data from the MOPEX dataset over the period 1962–1972 with a one-year warmup period.
-Four objective functions are optimized: the Nash–Sutcliffe Efficiency (NSE), which measures the model fit primarily during high-flow periods; the Box-Cox transformed root mean squared error (TRMSE), which accounts for low-flow periods; the runoff coefficient error (ROCE), which accounts for the long-term water balance; and the slope of the flow
+Calibration was performed using precipitation and streamflow data from the MOPEX dataset over the period 1962-1972 with a one-year warmup period.
+Four objective functions are optimized: the Nash-Sutcliffe Efficiency (NSE), which measures the model fit primarily during high-flow periods; the Box-Cox transformed root mean squared error (TRMSE), which accounts for low-flow periods; the runoff coefficient error (ROCE), which accounts for the long-term water balance; and the slope of the flow